5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 We may be able to help.
 It’s easy and free to find out.

-Debt consolidation involves combining several debts into one, usually with a lower interest rate and a singular monthly payment.
+Debt consolidation involves combining several debts into one larger debt, usually with a lower interest rate.
 It can be done with a debt consolidation loan or a balance transfer credit card.

 A balance transfer credit card lets you move the balance from one credit card to another.
 These cards usually require good credit.
 Some come with a 0% APR introductory offer that lasts between 12 and 21 months.